fieldtrip/website/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip.md

 * Download the dataset [tt6_7.t](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/spike/tt6_7.t) from our FTP server.

 Tutorials using this dataset:
-{% include seealso tag1="Spike-placefield" %}
+{% include seealso tag1="spike-placefield" %}

 ## ECoG-visual

 * ECoG data recorded at the Comprehensive Epilepsy Center of the New York University School of Medicine and processed in collaboration with members of the Multisensory Integration Research Group (Charité - University Medicine Berlin).
-* The data was recorded from an epilepsy patient implanted with a subdural grid for pre-surgical evaluation and includes a visual localizer task.
-Different types of visual stimuli were presented.
+* The data was recorded from an epilepsy patient implanted with a subdural grid for pre-surgical evaluation and includes a visual localizer task. different types of visual stimuli were presented.
 * Download the dataset [SubjectNY394.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/SubjectNY394.zip)

 Tutorials using this dataset: